-Next, pour rubbing alcohol over the bees and roll the jar for 60 seconds to ensure all the mites have died.
+- Next, pour rubbing alcohol over the bees and roll the jar for 60 seconds to ensure all bees are completely covered.
 As the mites die, they fall off the bee.

 Based on a scale of 2–5% mites per 100 adult bees, if your mite levels are below 2%, that’s acceptable and no immediate control is necessary.

 If the results show mite levels between 3–5%, further control efforts may or may not be needed.
 You can wait a week before taking another sample.

 If mite levels are above 5%, you should apply mite control immediately.